 In this verse, Paul used the image of an athlete and the mental and physical discipline that is required of each competitor, when participating in the popular Greek, Olympic games.
-He explained that, "everyone who competes in the games, must exercise self-control in all things."
+He explained: "Everyone who competes in the games, must exercise self-control in all things."
 Athletes need to be disciplined in every area of life, so that the best is not forfeited.

 Every believer who disciplines themselves and exercises self-control for the sake of Christ is promised an imperishable, incorruptible crown which will never ever fade away.
 Paul's great passion in life was to preach Christ to Jew and Gentile alike.

 In the same way, our goal in life should be to meet others at their point of need and to share the truth of the gospel with whoever we come in contact.
 We should offer our lives as a living sacrifice and press on so that we may gain the imperishable reward that is ours in Christ Jesus our Lord.